memes/devcontainers-features/src/google-cloud-cli/README.md

 When the OS is unrecognised, or if it is Alpine, the **default** install method is to download the latest tarball from Google's servers.

+> NOTE: The tarball installer requires that the base image has Python pre-installed - looking at you `base:debian`.

 ---